Environmental allergy testing

 To ensure your pet is comfortable and pain-free throughout the biopsy procedure our dermatologists will advise you about whether you pet requires a local anaesthethic +/- sedation or a general anaesthetic.
 Typically, the main factors that dictate which route is most appropriate for your pet include consideration about their general health status, the number of biopsies required and anatomical site requiring biopsy.

-2. The skin biopsy from the dog the same dog.
+2. The skin biopsy from the same dog.
 The tissue has been processed in a pathology lab.

 3. The skin biopsy confirmed the patient had an auto-immune skin disorder called pemphigus foliaceus which was creating the lesions seen in the first image.